-1) The withdrawal method of birth control is prohibited, as exemplified by the Biblical story of Er and Onan (Genesis 38), is prohibited.
+1) The withdrawal method of birth control is prohibited, as exemplified by the Biblical story of Er and Onan (Genesis 38).

 2) Male masturbation is generally prohibited.

 3) Barrier methods of contraception that do not allow the flow of semen into the vagina are prohibited.
-This is the problem with the use of condoms, which are almost never allowed outside of life-threatening situations.
-Some authorities maintain that diaphragms and sponges are also prohibited because of hotza’at zera levatalah, while others disagree because their placement does not interfere with the normal course of relations.
+This is the problem with the use of condoms, which are rarely allowed outside of life-threatening situations.
+Some authorities maintain that diaphragms and sponges are also prohibited because of hotza’at zera levatalah.
+Others, including the rabbinic supervisors of this site, permit them (with some preference for the diaphragm, which sits deeper), because their placement does not interfere with the normal course of relations.

 5) Many halachic authorities permit semen collection for fertility evaluation or procedures.